tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 	NextPage = CurrentPage.SelectGenre(Default.Genre.Name);
 }
 ```
-All page objects extend the PageBase class, so I&#8217;ve added a partial class for PageBase (PageLibraryPageBase.Navigation.cs) that includes navigation and behavior that&#8217;s common to all pages in the application.
+All page objects extend the PageBase class, so I've added a partial class for PageBase (PageLibraryPageBase.Navigation.cs) that includes navigation and behavior that's common to all pages in the application.

 **Default.Genre.Name**: As I mentioned earlier, there is a singleton Settings object that is responsible for loading settings from an XML file and making them available to the tests.
-I&#8217;ve added a _Genre_ and _Album_ element to the settings file so I can provide some default values without hardcoding them into the test code or, worse, each individual test.
+I've added a _Genre_ and _Album_ element to the settings file so I can provide some default values without hardcoding them into the test code or, worse, each individual test.
 I then created another shortcut property in my FeatureBase so I can reference these values by the property name Default instead of the much longer Settings.CurrentSettings.Default.

 ### And I select an album from the genre page